bamarni/mesos/docs/newbie-guide.md

 ## Making Changes

 After completing the solution review make the source code changes, build and successfully run relevant test cases.
-Guidelines for these processes can be found in the [submitting-a-patch](submitting-a-patch.md) and [mesos-c++style-guide](c++-style-guide.md).
+Guidelines for these processes can be found in the [Advanced Contribution Guide](advanced-contribution.md) and [Mesos C++ Style Guide](c++-style-guide.md).

 When creating and running test cases pay particular attention to race conditions.
 One recommendation is to run system tests multiple times.
 Below is a sample command to repeat the test 100 times.

     sudo GLOG_v=1 ./bin/mesos-tests.sh --verbose --gtest_filter="*DOCKER*" --break-on-error --gtest_shuffle --gtest_repeat=100

-## Submit a Patch to the Review Board

-Submit your patch for review after you have come to an agreement with your shepherd on the proposed solution, made the modifications and successfully ran the test cases.
-Make sure your shepherd is added as a "reviewer" (among others) in the review.
-This will ensure that your reviews get processed.

-When submitting a patch for review, include all testing done in the submission documentation.
-Follow the detailed steps found in the [submitting-a-patch](submitting-a-patch.md) document to submit a patch for review.

-#Advanced Level JIRA Items
+# Advanced JIRA Tickets

-As you gain experience contributing to Mesos you may want to tackle more advanced level JIRA items.
+As you gain experience contributing to Mesos you may want to tackle more advanced JIRA tickets.
 These items may touch multiple components within Mesos and/or may have a significant impact on the developer or user community.
 In these cases, a working group of stakeholders is formed to develop a design document.
 The initial formation of this working group will be part of the community communication resources, e.g. the re-occurring developer sync meetings, the developer email list, the IRC channel, etc. For reference, a contributor new to an advanced level work item can refer to the work done for the [inverse offer](https://issues.apache.org/jira/browse/MESOS-1592) project.

+When you begin making more complex contributions to Mesos, it will be beneficial to follow the standard code contribution workflow, which makes use of ReviewBoard instead of GitHub.
+You can find an introduction to this workflow in our [Advanced Contribution Guide](advanced-contribution.md).

 -----